juspay/hyper-sdk-react/README.md

 pod install
 ```

-**(Optional)** Add the following property in `package.json` of your project before running pod install if you want to override the base SDK version present in the plugin:
+**(Optional)** Add the following property in `package.json` of your project before running pod install if you want to override the base SDK version present in the plugin (the newer version among both would be considered):

 ```json
   {